pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 but it erases the parts of the drawing that it bumps into.
 Leave it running for long enough, and it'll erase all of your drawing

+=>

-You can add more than one Puck
+We've not yet worked out well how to add more than one Puck

 #### Future Paddles